Guide to Business Loan Down Payments

 2. Lender Policies

 Some lenders may automatically require a down payment for specific loans or loans that exceed a certain amount, while others never require money down.
-It can be worthwhile to shop around and compare the various options for small business loans since one lender may ask for less of a down payment than another.
+When applying for a business loan, it can be worthwhile to shop around and compare the various options for small business loans since one lender may ask for a smaller down payment than another.

 3. Collateral